Best Cheap Health Insurance in Connecticut (2026)

 Gold plans are best for people who have ongoing health problems.
 These plans have expensive rates, but you'll pay less when you go to the doctor.

-Bronze plans are a good choice if you're in good health and can easily afford to pay an unexpected medical bill from your savings.
+Bronze plans are a fine choice if you're in good health and can easily afford to pay an unexpected medical bill from your savings.
 These plans have affordable monthly rates, but you pay a lot more when you go to the doctor.

 Bronze, Silver and Gold plans should cover most of the same medical services.
 That's because plan tiers only have to do with your rate and the portion of your medical bill you're responsible for paying.